Highway systems by country: Switzerland

-Turkey

-Turkey's main highway is E80 (formerly E5), which runs from Edirne to the capital Ankara.
-Turkey's highways now run non-stop between Edirne and Şanlıurfa.

 United Kingdom

 In the United Kingdom, the terms used for vehicular highways other than motorways include main road, trunk road, 'A' road / 'B' road, 'C' road, and unclassified road; they may additionally, where appropriate, be described as dual carriageways.
 However, in the law of England and Wales the term public highway includes all public rights of way regardless of the kind or amount of traffic they allow, including streets and public footpaths for pedestrians.
 The term also includes bridleways, which are for pedestrians, equestrians, and cyclists, as well as by-ways open to all traffic (for all of those users, plus vehicular traffic).

 In England and Wales, the public is said to have a "right of way" over a highway.
 This means that, subject to statutory restrictions, the route (or "way") must be kept clear to allow travel by anyone who wishes to it.
 At common law, it is unlawful to obstruct a highway or to interfere with its lawful use.
 However, many statutory provisions provide powers to do so (for instance. to carry out roadwork).

 Many public highways in the UK have a private owner.
 That is, someone can prove "title" to them, either by being the registered owner or by having conveyances showing exactly how the land has been bought and sold over a long period of time.
 Such ownership in no way affects the public highway rights, since the relevant "highway authority" (usually a local authority or the Highways Agency in England and Wales, or Amey Highways in Scotland) is deemed to own the surface of the highway, despite someone else's ownership of the land it passes over or under.